[Revised October 2018]

-Weekly planning is more powerful that daily planning, and saves a lot of time.
-I have designed a simple weekly planning pad available here.
-My weekly planning pages can be inserted in any of the proprietary brands, as long as you have a paper punch to fit that system.
-If you use a regular hardbound diary, paper-clip the weekly page in at the beginning of each week.
+Daily planning is highly important, but only half the story.
+Weekly planning is a powerful part of planning and saves a lot of time if done right.
+(See below for where to get that information.)
+I’ve designed a simple weekly planning page for you, available here.
+You’re welcome to download and adapt or use however you wish.
+It can be inserted in any of the proprietary brands, as long as you have a paper punch to fit that system.
+If you use a regular hardbound diary, you could paper-clip the weekly page in at the beginning of each week.

 If you don’t need a lot of daily writing space nor need to carry a diary around, my weekly pages may be all you need.
-You might want to put them in an attractive ring binder.
-You can run the monthly and annual view for the year off the contact manager system that you probably have on your computer.
+You might store them in an attractive ring binder.

 You’ve got more than one diary system?
 What can you simplify?
 Try to operate with only one planner.
 Perhaps you’ve got a desk diary or a computer-based view for everyone to access, but you prefer to carry a diary with you.
 Or the company uses an Intranet to book meetings?
 You have to be very vigilant to manage two systems – there’s no simple answer, and even more so if you’re synchronising two paper-based systems.
 Just decide which is your primary ‘go-to’ place when you first make an appointment and check there before committing.

 Summary: The best planning system is one that does the job you need – in the simplest possible way.
 As soon as it becomes complicated you set yourself up for difficulties.
 Trial, test, ask others, and wait – until you’re absolutely sure you need the latest bells and whistles.
 Why make a simple task complex?
 We have to cope with enough electronic change every day without turning our scheduling and planning into another potential challenge.